TrudAX/XppTools/README.md

  - [DEVCommon](#devcommon-model)   - X++ code, that can be shared between different projects.
  - [DEVTutorial](#devtutorial-model) - Various X++ examples, that can be used to test something or used as a template.

+[TOC]

-Prefix DEV is used for all created objects.
+The DEV prefix is used for all objects.

 ## DEVTools model